Studying as a parent

-As a student with children, it is possible for you to receive an extra child allowance in addition to your financial aid.
+As a student with children, it's possible for you to receive an extra child allowance in addition to your financial aid.
 The size of this allowance is dependent on if you're studying full-time or part-time and how many children you have.
 You can read more on CSN's website.

 Parental benefits (Föräldrapenning) is economic support to parents to help them care for their children.
 There are both whole and temporary parental benefits available.
-Normally, a parent does not have the right to temporary benefits while studying.
+Normally, a parent doesn't have the right to temporary benefits while studying.
 Contact Försäkringskassan for more information.